Research Ethics & Ethical, Legal & Social Issues

 ^^^

-Continuing education in health professions and law will be available.
-Breakfast and lunch will be provided to in-person attendees.
+Registration is free.
+Continuing education in health professions and law will be available without charge.
+Breakfast (beginning at 7:30 am) and lunch will be provided to in-person attendees.
+Convenient parking is free.

 Hosted by the Institute for Bioethics with support from the Passavant Hospital Foundation, the Ira R. Messer Family Foundation, the School of Law, and UPMC Ethics